 In the city of Perth, along the coast and in the nearby outback, Western Australia promises you an Aussie holiday with a difference.
 There's nothing quite like it in the world.

 Then you can throw yourself into exploring a city that's just emerged from a decade of exciting transformation.

-  Perth has freshly-reinvented urban precincts rich with new hotels, restaurants, bars and riverside public spaces; exquisite Indian Ocean beaches with gin-clear water and fine white sand; and fascinating natural attractions, like the Pinnacles and Wave Rock, that will inspire you to hit the highway for a road trip.
-Topping it all off is a climate that delivers more sunny days than any other city in Australia.
+Perth has freshly-reinvented urban precincts rich with new hotels, restaurants, bars and riverside public spaces; exquisite Indian Ocean beaches with gin-clear water and fine white sand; and fascinating natural attractions, like the Pinnacles, Wave Rock and the stunning Margaret River region that will inspire you to hit the highway for a road trip.
+Topping it all off is a warm climate that delivers more sunny days than any other city in Australia.